 I first had this dessert at my mother in laws.
-I have to admin when I first saw it, I it I did not think I would like it; it is just something I have never tried before.
-My son and I ended up eating the entire pan no joke.
-That is how good it is!
+I have to admit when I saw it I did not think I would like it; it is just something I have never tried before.
+My son and I ended up eating the entire pan, no joke that is how good it is.
 This reminded me of a Saudi version of southern banana pudding.
 The tea biscuits and the chocolate combine so well overnight.
 I have never seen any Qashta in the states so you can make your own version here.

 Since I originally posted this recipe I have since went back and reworked it and the ingredients to make sure that everyone would be able to make it.
-This recipe has been viewed thousands of times, but some of the ingredients are only available in Saudi.
+This recipe has been viewed thousands of times thus making it a popular one yet some of the ingredients were only available in Saudi.
 I wanted to give everyone a chance to make it.
 I prefer this new recipe it has so much more flavor.
-Also, if you can not find tea biscuits you can use vanilla wafers (we do not have those here).
+Also if you can not find tea biscuits you can use vanilla wafers (we do not have those here).

 2 (200 gram) tea biscuit packets